thumbtech/me_cd2_rcv_counter/README.md

 Reproducing the results is non-trivial, because (a) there are many more possible voting scenarios on a ranked-choice ballot and (b) an instant run-off must be conducted using the ranking mechanism when no candidate reaches the 50% + 1 vote count threshold.
 The applicable logic rules are well-documented, however, and are also available on the [Secretary's website](https://www.maine.gov/sos/cec/rules/29/250/250c535.docx).

+With the raw ballot data and documented rules, transparency would dictate that anybody can reproduce the certified results!

 ## Methodology

 I used a CakePHP console shell script only because I'm familiar with its use and it allowed for expedited handling of the libraries I used to directly ingest the MS Excel-based data.

 This is a quick-and-dirty implementatation ... definitely not the most elegant or rugged example.
-Nevertheless, it worked as intended with minimal tweaking right out of the box.
-My code for loading and counting the data is in the [RcvShell.php file](https://github.com/thumbtech/me_cd2_rcv_counter/blob/master/src/Shell/RcvShell.php).
+Nevertheless, it worked as intended with minimal tweaking right out of the box!
+My code for loading and counting the data is in the [src/Shell/RcvShell.php file](https://github.com/thumbtech/me_cd2_rcv_counter/blob/master/src/Shell/RcvShell.php).

 ## Results